jhm1909/claj/README.md

 ## How to build
+**First you need java 17 or above, to compile this project.
+To run, java 8 is enough. **

 Pre-build releases can be found in the [releases section](https://github.com/Xpdustry/claj-v2/releases), but if you want to build the project yourself, follow the steps above.

 To build the client version, simply run the command ``./gradlew client:build``.
 The jar file will be located in the root directory and named ``claj-client.jar``.